Caves on the Algarve in Portugal

 Lisbon

 Lisbon isn’t as funky as it used to be, but it’s still a great city to visit and enjoy.
-When we stayed there for two weeks in 2010, I rarely saw a souvenir store, and the narrow streets in the historic Alfama district slumbered in the heat.
+When we stayed there for two weeks way back in 2010, I rarely saw a souvenir store, and the narrow streets in the historic Alfama district slumbered in the heat.

 Lisbon tram leaving the Alfama district